brandoninvergo/pacnanny/README.md

 At present, `pacnanny` does precisely three things:

-* Check for new Arch Linux news items since the last update and display them one at a time in the browser of your choosing.
+* Before doing a system update, check for new Arch Linux news items since the last update and display them one at a time in the browser of your choosing (w3m by default).
 There is no confirmation or option to skip this.
 Your eyeballs are required to look at the news.
 * Reprint all warnings again together after the update is completed.
 * List new `.pacnew` and `.pacsave` files.